odanyi-code/Know-Abi/README.md

-# KnowAbi 📚
+# Know-Abi: AI-Powered Flashcard Generator 📚

-> *KnowAbi* is an AI-powered flashcard generation tool designed for students.
+> *Know-Abi* is an AI-powered flashcard generation tool designed for students.
 It lets users create, view, and manage flashcards, while integrating with Google's Gemini API to generate question-answer pairs from any topic.

+This project was developed in 36 hours by [odanyi-code](https://github.com/odanyi-code) and [GoktugSaylam](https://github.com/GoktugSaylam) for HACKGDG'25 on May 10-11, 2025.

 ---

 ![logo png](https://github.com/user-attachments/assets/bbec1ab1-00dd-482e-874e-47e7db5215b5)

 ## 📙 Table of Contents